R0den/jenkins_ant_git/README.md

 Hi!
 I used VirtualBox instance with Ubuntu Server 14.04.
 JSudoku game java source code used.

-- ```jsudoku_build.xml``` - Ant build.xml file with following targets
- - sub.clear
- - git.getsource
- - checker
- - sub.compile
- - sub.manifest
- - jar <br>

- It includes all target related messages for more information about each step and configuration of Git and Checkstyle plugin.

 - Install Jenkins, Ant, Git.
 ```
 # Git and Ant